About Our Kiwanis Club

 Our club is the oldest Kiwanis club in the Green Bay area, and one of the oldest in the state.
 It was organized in 1917, only two years after the founding of Kiwanis.
 It has served the Green Bay community continuously for more than 99 years, and is the sponsor of many other Kiwanis clubs in northeast Wisconsin, including DePere, Appleton, Shawano and Sturgeon Bay.

 Historically known as "The Kiwanis Club of Green Bay", we sometimes add "Downtown" to distinguish our club from other Kiwanis clubs in our area.
 It might also be called the "Monday noon club".
 For many years the club met at the old Northland Hotel in downtown Green Bay.
-We moved to the Clarion Hotel in 1990, and then to the Black & Tan Grille in 2013.
+We moved to the Clarion Hotel in 1990, and then to the Black & Tan Grille in 2013, and now meet at the Hyatt Regency Green Bay Downtown.
 Women were welcomed into the club in 1989, and we have had five women serve as president since that year.

 Our club has had many distinguished members from the business world, two U.S. congressmen (one later an Ambassador), and several high-ranking Kiwanis officers, including two District Governors.
 The mayor of Green Bay is an Honorary Member of our club.